-$$\operatorname{Var}\left(\frac{r_h}{n_h}\right) = \frac{r_h}{n_h} \left(1 - \frac{r_h}{n_h}\right) \frac{1}{n_h - 1} \tag{3}$$
+$$\operatorname{Var}\left(\frac{r_h}{n_h}\right) = \frac{r_h}{n_h} \left(1 - \frac{r_h}{n_h}\right) \frac{1}{n_h - 1}$$ (3)

-Estimates of the variance of $\hat{W}i$ were obtained using the bootstrap procedure described in Appendix I. Note that equation 3 ignores the correction for the fact that the number of fish in each tow cage is finite as the correction factor is negligible in this situation.
+Estimates of the variance of $\hat{W}j$ were obtained using the bootstrap procedure described in Appendix I. Note that equation 3 ignores the correction for the fact that the number of fish in each tow cage is finite as the correction factor is negligible in this situation.

 In terms of the shedding rates, it should be noted that the number of seeded double-tagged SBT released into a cage has almost always been ten.
 As such the numbers of returns from the double tagged tag-seeded fish are inadequate for obtaining a meaningful estimate of the shedding rate and its variances on an individual cage basis.
 Some pooling of recapture data among cages is necessary to obtain estimates of the tag shedding rates for the seeded tags.
-In
+In the analyses here we have assumed that differences in shedding rates are a tagger effect and cage independent.
+We also allowed for shedding rates for a tagger to vary among year (e.g. as a result of the tag training that has been conducted).
+Where no significant differences were found between taggers or years, data were pooled to form tagger groups in which the rates were similar for the taggers and years included within a group (See Appendix 1 for details).

-Note that all tagging of seeded fish within any cage was done by only one tagger, but this method could readily be extended to the case of multiple taggers seeding a cage, provided that the tagger of each fish is recorded.
+&lt;sup>1 Note that all tagging of seeded fish within any cage was done by only one tagger, but this method could readily be extended to the case of multiple taggers seeding a cage, provided that the tagger of each fish is recorded.

-&lt;sup>2 The finite correction fact equals one minus the sampling fraction.
+$^{2}$ The finite correction fact equals one minus the sampling fraction.
 The sampling fraction in this case is on the order of .001 (i.e. 10 out of around 10,000 fish in a tow cage).